 Play board games

 Board games are an excellent tool for your child’s development.
 There are many different board games for different ages ranges, with different themes, and that require different skills.
 Games like Scrabble can be helpful to test their spelling and vocabulary.
 Other games will require problem-solving or teamwork, which are skills that will be useful to them in the future.
+Other games like a scavenger hunt will require problem-solving or teamwork, which are skills that will be useful to them in the future.

 Playing board games together is also fun!
 You can spend time together and develop your bond.